Trigger for Cloud Logging that invokes a Serverless Containers container

 A trigger for Cloud Logging needs a service account to read messages from the log group and invoke a container.

-For more information about creating a trigger for Cloud Logging, see Creating a trigger for Cloud Logging that invokes a Serverless Containers container.
+For more information about creating a trigger for Cloud Logging, see Creating a trigger for Cloud Logging that invokes a container from Serverless Containers.

 Message batching

-The batching settings allow sending several messages to a container at the same time.
-They set a top limit on a message batch size and its accumulation time.
-For example, if the size of a message group is 3, the container can receive groups with 1 to 3 messages.
+Batching settings allow you to send multiple messages to a container at the same time.
+They set a top limit on the message batch size and accumulation time.
+For example, if the message batch size is 3, the container can receive batches of one to three messages.

 Roles required for the proper operation of a trigger for Cloud Logging